 For our testing we used OVPN on our Vilfo router, which is one of the officially integrated options.
 To set it up, all we had to do was select it from the VPN provider page and enter our login information.
 From there, we went to the devices tab and turned the VPN on.

 That was all it took to get all of our individual devices on our home network connected to a VPN service.
-While we don’t have an OVPN review at the moment, we may need to write one soon because the speeds we saw in our testing with OVPN were nothing to sneeze at and deserve a second look.
+If you want to learn more about OVPN, check out our OVPN review — the speeds we saw in our testing with OVPN were nothing to sneeze at.

 ExpressVPN on Viflo